 Have you seen water being wasted?
 Report water waste here.

-Since February, EBMUD customers have cut back 10 percent.
-By following the mandatory measures and continuing to cut back your water use you stretch our existing supplies in case there isn’t enough rain and snow next winter to replenish our reservoirs.
+In 2014, EBMUD asked customers to conserve 10 percent and customers have exceeded that, cutting water use 12 percent to date.
+In 2015, EBMUD asks customers to cut back further, to 15 percent.
+By following the mandatory measures and continuing to cut back your water use, you stretch our existing supplies in case there isn’t enough rain and snow this winter to replenish our reservoirs.

 Drought history: how did we get here?